Riddhishah1008/Trading_Projects/README.md

 7. Example of a strategy with backtested results as well as it's real time implementation
 8. Implementation of certain price prediction techniques using LSTM Neural Networks, Statistical Arbitrage (Pairs Trading), etc.
 9. Webscraping using Selenium to fetch free live prices from TradingView website
-10. Sending trades executed as messages via Telegram Bot
+10. Notifying about executed trades as messages via Telegram Bot